Upload and Download

 functions.

-When you download data the return type is Data
+When you download data the return type is the Data

 interface which extends Uint8Array